 The fitter object provides a nonlinear fitting routine using a standard levenberg-marquardt algorithm.
 It works similar to the Calculator object: the fitting function is specified in C++ language which is compiled and loaded as a shared object during execution.
 Therefore the fitting function is executed as native machine code and the fitter provides maximum execution speed.
 Parameter boundaries can be used for restricting the allowed range of parameter values.
 Starting values and parameter boundaries can be provided via the property dialog or via connections from outside.
 The fitting process is monitored with an own viewer window, where also starting values and boundaries can be changed during runtime without creating additional input elements.
 Together with the fitting function two other functions calculating the individual standard deviation for each datapoint and analytically calculating the derivatives of the fitting function with respect to each parameter.
 Both are optional and the latter is only for speeding up the fitting process and for greater accuracy.

-As output variables the object provides the fitted function in discrete data points, the parameter values, parameter deviations and chi square function, which is the sum over the differences between fitted and original function.
+the parameter values, parameter deviations and chi square function, which is the sum over

 Fig. 1: Property dialog